rivecs/rivecs.github.io/README.md

 ---

-*This profile emphasizes real systems work, maintainability, and clarity over trend-driven presentation.*
+*This profile focuses on modern frontend development, systems thinking, and maintainable software design.*